de-perotti/ember-tic-tac-toe/README.md

         - [ ] Enable drawing a game
         - [ ] Enable saving unfinished games
         - [ ] Enable starting a game after finishing
-        - [ ] Enable checking for a draw before finishing
         - [ ] Enable players to choose their tickers
         - [ ] Enable players to choose their names
         - [ ] Enable more than two players
         - [ ] Enable more than 3x3 boards
+        - [ ] Enable checking for a draw before finishing
+        - [ ] Enable checking event history as players play
     - Checking sessions' games
         - [ ] Create session plp
         - [ ] Create session pdp